Completing your PIP claim form

 Help completing your PIP form

-Find a local benefits adviser if you need help filling in the PIP claim form:
+Or you can find a local benefits adviser if you need help filling in the PIP claim form:

 PIP activities, descriptors and points